-CSI is a nonprofit social enterprise that has grown from the ground up and is now home to hundreds of social purpose organizations in Ontario..
-With 15 years of experience in community and sector building, social enterprise and systems change work, CSI has been a key convening force behind the creation of SI Canada.
-CSI and its SII affiliate, recognize how vital it is that we build on the work of SIG while also ensuring that social innovation’s future be more accessible, inclusive and rooted in community than ever before.
-You can read more about CSI’s leadership in this area here.
+CSI is a nonprofit social enterprise that has grown from the ground up and is now home to hundreds of social purpose organizations in Ontario.
+With 15 years of experience in community and sector building, social enterprise and systems change work, CSI was a key convening force behind the creation of SI Canada, building on the work of SIG and ensuring social innovation’s future is more accessible, inclusive and rooted in community than ever before.

-How is SI Canada different from Social Innovation Generation?
+How is SI Canada different from Social Innovation Generation (SiG)?

-SiG was designed to function as a “living laboratory where we can experiment with a different way of telling a story, learning new practices for tipping or changing systems, and the creation of new possibilities for building resilience.”
 SiG was a valuable and trailblazing organization that laid the foundation for SI Canada.
-SI Canada is the torchbearer of those lessons, and it is focused on helping this growing field develop them and putting them into practice.
-SI Canada will function as the collaborative infrastructure that connects the existing work being done by Canada’s many labs and leaders, and as a platform for learning, collaboration and wayfinding.
-If SiG was a university lab, we’re more like a professional association for social innovators.
+SI Canada is the torchbearer of those lessons, and it is focused on helping this growing field develop them and put them into practice.
+SI Canada will function as the collaborative infrastructure that connects the existing work being done by Canada’s many labs and leaders, and as a platform for learning, collaboration and wayfinding

 Is SI Canada a federal government thing?
 What is its relationship to the Social Innovation and Social Finance Strategy Co-Creation Steering Group?

-SI Canada is does, independently, build on the general momentum of, and is working to address many of the recommendations of the Social Innovation and Social Finance Strategy Co-Creation Steering Group, which itself came from a separate and Canada-wide process meant to gain perspective on:
+SI Canada is independently building on the general momentum of, and is working to address many of the recommendations of the Social Innovation and Social Finance Strategy Co-Creation Steering Group, which itself came from a separate and Canada-wide process meant to gain perspective on: